cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

 implemented with the following specifications:
  - All delegation addresses may submit votes at any point which updates their preferred representation on the dCERT group.
- - Preferred representation may be arbitrarily split between address (ex.
+ - Preferred representation may be arbitrarily split between addresses (ex.
 50% to John, 25% to Sally, 25% to Carol)
  - Addresses which control the greatest amount of preferred-representation are eligible to join the dCERT group (up the _maximum number of dCERT members_)